petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/database-upgrade-tool-reference.md

 # Database Upgrade Tool Reference

-This article provides an overview of the upgrade tool within your application server.
+Here's an overview of Liferay's upgrade tool.

 Start the upgrade tool using the `db_upgrade.sh` script in the `[LIFERAY_HOME]/tools/portal-tools-db-upgrade-client` folder (`db_upgrade.bat` on Windows).